2025 Bank Holidays in Australia

 What is Melbourne Cup Day?

 • Melbourne Cup Day, held on the first Tuesday of November, is one of Australia’s most famous horse racing events.
-It’s often referred to as “the race that stops a nation” due to its popularity.
+It’s often referred to as “the race that stops a nation” due to its widespread following.
+In the state of Victoria, Melbourne Cup Day is a public holiday, and it’s celebrated with large crowds at Flemington Racecourse and gatherings around the country to watch the race.

 Melbourne Cup Winners Over the Years